 IEc’s Anti-Racism Committee (ARC) was formed in response to the events of the Summer of 2020 and before, including the murders of George Floyd, Breonna Taylor, and Manuel Ellis among countless others, and the growing awareness of perpetual racial injustices and police violence.
 We actively combat and resist systemic racism by learning to recognize and understand racism, cultivating personal change and accountability among our staff, and promoting an anti-racist culture at IEc.
 In pursuit of these goals, the ARC is engaged in efforts such as establishing spaces for continuing education on anti-racism, creating identity-based affinity groups for staff, and organizing direct community aid.
 Through a comprehensive search, we also identified several community organizations that share the vision of eliminating systemic racism.
 To help support these community efforts, we donated funds in 2020, 2021, and 2022.
 See the list of organizations.

 Summer Internship Program

-As part of firm-wide efforts to increase the diversity of professionals in the fields of economic and environmental consulting, IEc is excited to offer a paid summer internship program open to undergraduate applicants who self-identify as members of a group historically underrepresented in the environmental and economic consulting profession, including, but not limited to Black, African American, Hispanic, Latinx, Asian American, Pacific Islander, and North American Indigenous groups.
-Our program provides applicants with the opportunity to apply their academic skills to current, real-world IEc projects through a comprehensive, hands-on learning experience.
+As part of firm-wide efforts to increase the diversity of professionals in the fields of economic and environmental consulting, IEc is excited to offer a paid summer internship program that is open, but not limited, to undergraduate applicants who self-identify as members of a group historically underrepresented in the environmental and economic consulting profession, including, but not limited to Black, African American, Hispanic, Latinx, Asian American, Pacific Islander, and North American Indigenous groups.
+Our program provides interns with the opportunity to apply their academic skills to current, real-world IEc projects through a comprehensive, hands-on learning experience.
 Potential project areas range from science to economics, policy to finance, performance evaluation to litigation support.
 On any given project, interns will engage and work closely with IEc staff, who will provide guidance on technical tasks as well as long-term career development to facilitate the intern’s transition from student to working professional.